MundoDele Spanish Grammar

 Does que always trigger the subjunctive?

 No. Que alone does not trigger the subjunctive.
-The trigger and meaning decide the mood: sé que viene, but quiero que venga.
+The expression and meaning decide the mood: sé que viene, but quiero que venga.

 Does si take the subjunctive in Spanish?